MrrZed0/Discord_Ollama_Bot/README.md

 # Final Touches:
 1: Install dependencies if you haven't yet:
+`sudo apt install python3`
 `pip install discord.py aiohttp`

 2: Replace `"YOUR_DISCORD_BOT_TOKEN"` with your actual bot token.

+3: Replace `Ollama Model With Install Model`

-3: Make sure your Ollama instance is running locally with a capable model (llama3, mistral, deepseek, etc.).
+4: Make sure your Ollama instance is running locally with a capable model (llama3, mistral, deepseek, etc.).

-4: Run the bot:
+5: Run the bot:
 `python3 discord-ollama-bot.py`